jorgechen/number-sensei-rails-4/README.md

 * **2013-11-6**
   * Project in early development for 3 months in my spare time.
-  * Many aspects of the site are incomplete or and gradually user-tested by my students.
+  * Many aspects of the site are incomplete and/or gradually user-tested by my students.